DeveloperAlly/filecoin-expanded-nft-starter/TASKS_TODO.md

+# IDEALLY BEFORE GRAPH HACK

+- multi chain checked & working and displayed in a table
+- multi-options (video, music, image, markdown file) checked & working
+- dynamic NFTs with Chainlink Keepers
+- using DRand to generate attributes
+- add a Factory. (moonshot)

 # Code Cleanup Tasks

+- add linting [done]
-- change files to .jsx and add proptypes [done]
+- Add proptypes [done]
 - add proptypes to all files [done]
 - move consts to their own file [done]
+- fix NFT.Storage react hook
-- move all wallet/user related info to one useState
+- move all wallet/user related info to one place
 - move all repeated code to own functions OR probs use a context wrapper lib react-ethers [WIP]
 - fix wallet connections and chain changes code
+- add support to read latest NFTs without wallet connection [done]
-- fix repeated calls to fetchContract
+- fix repeated calls to fetchContract [done]
 - move styles to code components
 - move most code out of App.jsx
+- check if this works with polygon
+- show 'get metamask' on button if no window.ethereum object

 # Code upgrade Tasks